|Religion in South Asia|

 Call for Proposals

-This Section gives strong preference to papers sessions (not roundtable sessions).
-Proposals for papers sessions should include specific titles and proposals for each paper included in the session.
+This Section gives strong preference to paper sessions (not panel sessions).
+Proposals for paper sessions should include specific titles and proposals for each paper included in the session.
 We give preference to proposals for entire sessions over individual papers and accept few individual paper proposals.
-Although all topics are welcome, we are particularly interested in the themes listed below.
-Please contact the listed organizers if you wish to contribute to the following themes (where no organizer is identified, we welcome someone to take on that role):
+The following topics for sessions have been suggested by Section members.
+Please contact listed organizers if you wish to take part in any proposed session.
+Where no organizer is identified, we welcome someone to take on that role.
+Suggested themes are:

 This Section’s mission is to provide a venue for new and important research in the many religious cultures, texts, and histories of South Asia.
 Within the area of South Asia, all world religions exist in unique forms, from religions that originated in India — such as Hinduism, Jainism, Buddhism, Sikhism, Tantra, and tribal religions — to religions that have taken on longstanding and distinctive forms in South Asia — such as Islam, Judaism, Christianity, and Zoroastrianism.
-The focus of our work is thus on a geographical area, the religious, cultural, and intellectual traditions of that area, and changes that have occurred in those traditions over several millennia.
+The focus of our work is thus on a geographical area; the religious, cultural, and intellectual traditions of that area; and changes that have occurred in those traditions over several millennia.
 Scholars of South Asia explore the distinctive manifestations of religious traditions in the subcontinent, their interactions, and their movements to and expressions in other parts of the world.
 This Section encourages contextualizing religion within debates on a broad array of parallel and intersecting issues, such as (but not limited to) politics, secularism, literature, philology, globalization, modernity, colonialism and postcolonialism, history, society, media, popular culture, material and visual culture, and economics.
-Our scholarship often emphasizes sessions and papers that look at more than one tradition and thus frequently entail some degree of comparative approach.
-Our Website is www.montclair.edu/RISA.
+The scholarship we sponsor at the Annual Meeting often emphasizes sessions and papers that look at more than one tradition and thus frequently entail some degree of comparative approach.
+Our website is www.montclair.edu/RISA.
 We also have a listserv, which is essential to the work of our Section.
-Information on joining the listserv can be found on our Website.
+Information on joining the listserv can be found on our website.